When and Where Is the Next World Baseball Classic After 2023?

-When and where is the next World Baseball Classic after 2023? originally appeared on NBC Sports Chicago
+When and where is the next World Baseball Classic after 2023? originally appeared on NBC Sports Boston

 The 2023 World Baseball is winding to a close, and what a tournament it’s been.